genkgo/mail/README.md

 ## Features

 - Use SMTP or mail() to send messages
+- Use IMAPv4 to read messages from your mailbox (no extension required)
+- Create replies and forward messages, including quoting of original message
 - Queue messages when transport fails
 - Automatically connects and reconnects after interval to SMTP server
 - Automatically generate alternative text for formatted messages